-Once you have grown accustomed to the Behavioral Answering Technique, you can expand your examples into compelling stories.
-Instead of merely providing an example that suits the question, weave the example into a compelling story with personality, flair, and interest.
-Captivate your audience by providing the details and nuances that bring your story to life.
+Once you have grown accustomed to the Behavioral Answering Technique, you can expand your approach beyond simply giving examples into building compelling stories.
+Instead of merely providing an example which matches the question, weave the example into a compelling story with personality, flair, and interest.
+Captivate your audience by providing the details and nuances that bring your story to life and make it personal.

 We all have compelling stories in our past.
 We tell them to our friends, our family, our loved ones.
 We laugh.
 We cry.
 And our hearts yearn for more.
-Yet we sometimes lose these stories over time, or bury them in our long-term memory bank, only to dredge them up at reunion time.
+Yet we sometimes lose these stories over time, or bury them in our long-term memory bank, long hidden.
+Now is the time to review and renew.

-After a period of time, you will have a full collection of compelling stories to guide you through your interviews.
-As you become proficient in developing the connection points to these stories , you will find yourself steering to these stories to illustrate your responses.
+After a period of time, you will develop an extensive collection of compelling stories to guide you through your interviews.
+As you become proficient in developing the connection points to these stories, you will find yourself steering to these stories to illustrate your responses.